-The single most remarkable “supergroup” of recent times, a young(ish) art-rock band team up with art-rock legends that clearly inspired them, and the result was something greater than the sum of both at the time.
+The single most remarkable “supergroup” of recent times, a young(ish) art-rock band teamed up with art-rock legends that clearly inspired them, and the result was something greater than the sum of both at the time.
 Much like both bands – and most particularly Sparks – there’s a smart-arsed, clever wit running through the whole album.
-They take on subjects they have no business taking on, they break the fourth wall, they close out the album telling us to Piss Off.
+They take on subjects they have no business taking on, they break the fourth wall, and they close out the album telling us to Piss Off.
 In short, it’s glorious, it’s clear they had an absolute blast making it, and I swear I catch another gag or wordplay in the lyrics every time I listen to it.
 This kind of collaboration should usually leave us all suspicious of their intentions – i.e. is this another cheap cash-in? – but this just had me applauding the first time I listened at the audacity and brilliance.

 /The Punishment of Luxury

-OMD has released three albums since their mid-2000s reformation, all of them in the past decade, but for me the others are bested by this excellent album.
-Apparently the title comes from a Segantini painting, and appropriately the band are taking on life in the modern world – both small things and bigger concepts – across the album.
+OMD has released three albums since their mid-2000s reformation, all of them in the past decade, but for me, the others are bested by this excellent album.
+Apparently, the title comes from a Segantini painting, and appropriately the band are taking on life in the modern world – both small things and bigger concepts – across the album.
 The title track is a punchy, bright knife into modern-day consumerism, while the glorious Isotype celebrates the titular pictorial method (and is a whole lot less dry than it sounds).
-Having influenced countless other bands with their intelligent approach to electronic pop, this album felt like a wresting back of the crown – synthpop trailblazers get recognition again (and a top ten album in the process, too).
+Having influenced countless other bands with their intelligent approach to electronic pop, this album felt like wrestling back of the crown – synthpop trailblazers get recognition again (and a top ten album in the process, too).

 /The Methuselah Tree

 I remember first being mesmerised by the iVardensphere live show back in 2011, at that epic weekend – ok, week – in Montreal at Festival Kinetik, where their tribal-industrial fusion stood out even then, and their early albums show a project gradually finding its own identity.
-I’d suggest that everything truly clicked into place on this album, where Scott Fox’s vision was fully realised in dramatic fashion, with tribal workouts alongside martial instrumentals, vocal-led dancefloor-bangers alongside experimental, world-music influenced fusion.
+I’d suggest that everything truly clicked into place on this album, where Scott Fox’s vision was fully realised in dramatic fashion, with tribal workouts alongside martial instrumentals, vocal-led dancefloor bangers alongside experimental, world-music influenced fusion.